 Strategic parenting explains the complexity of many specific behaviors of parents or people that work individually and together to influence child outcomes(Darling, 1999).
-Strategic parenting simplifies parents' activities that provide care, support, and love to lead to a child's total development(Hildebrand, 1994).
+Strategic parenting simplifies parents' activities that provide care, support, love lead child's and to to а total development(Hildebrand, 1994).
 Parenting is a positive, purposive, and nurturing activity specifically aimed at promoting a child's welfare or ensuring the survival and development of children, neither of which presumes a biological or age relationship(Hoghughi and Long, 2004).
-In addition, Strategic parenting also describes the complexity of parents' behaviors that involve multidimensional aspects of process, behaviors, and relationships between parents and their children (Snider, Clements, and Vazsonyi, Parenting concerns the parent-child relationships, continuous series of interactions between parent and child (Bigner, 1989).
+In addition, Strategic parenting also describes the complexity of parents' behaviors that involve multidimensional aspects of process, behaviors, and relationships between parents and their children (Snider, Clements, and Vazsonyi, 2004).
+Parenting concerns the parent-child relationships, a continuous series of interactions between parent and child (Bigner, 1989).
 These interactions involve bi-directional relationships between members of two or more generations, parent and child or grandmother or father, which can extend through all significant parts of the respective life spans of these groups (Berns.
 1993).